 1. For policies other than universal life policies, the NPR shall not be less than the greater of:

 a.
-The cost of insurance to the next paid to date.
-The cost of insurance for this purpose shall be determined using the mortality tables for the policy prescribed in Section 3.C.
+The cost of insurance to the next anniversary, or alternatively one-half year’s cost of insurance.
+The cost of insurance for this purpose shall be based on the policy year in which the valuation date falls, using the mortality tables for the policy prescribed in Section 3.C.

 b.
 The policy cash surrender value calculated as of the valuation date and in a manner that is consistent with that used in calculating the NPR on the valuation date.